Tighter supplies fortify copper, lay foundation for price rally

 One of these is large output losses at Canada’s First Quantum Kansanshi mine, smelter and its greenfield Sentinel project in Zambia, running at reduced capacity due to a drought and power cuts.

-Chilean miner Antofagasta produced 303,400 tonnes of copper in the first half, down 12.9 percent from a year earlier and below the consensus due to declining ore grades, unfavorable weather and environmental protests.
+Chilean miner Antofagasta produced 303,400 tonnes of copper in the first half, down 12.9 percent from a year earlier and below the consensus due to declining ore grades, unfavourable weather and environmental protests.

 Morgan Stanley estimates copper production at Glencore’s Alumbrera mine at 60,000 tonnes this year from 103,000 tonnes last year.